teamhanko/hanko/backend/README.md

 (`claim name -> provider claim`; the value may also be a [gjson path](https://github.com/tidwall/gjson#path-syntax) to reach into a nested provider claim).

+If a provider claim is itself a nested object, there's no way to declare a custom claim that captures it as-is (see [Declaring custom claims](#declaring-custom-claims) for why).
+Instead, declare one flat claim per leaf field you need, each with its own gjson path into that object, and recompose them into a nested shape in `session.jwt_template.claims` - which does support arbitrary nested map literals with templated leaves.
+Be mindful of the 50-claim cap when doing this for several such objects, since each leaf field counts as its own claim.

 #### Resolving custom claims

 Resolved custom claim values are stored per user, one row per tenant.
 Whichever connection a user most recently